ayushmi/OzInterpreter/Readme.md

 2.1 *{Unify Expression1 Expression2 Environment}* : Unify Expression1 and Expression2 given the mappings in the Environment.
 Unification Error will be raise an incompatibleTypes exception.

+3. interpreter.oz

+3.1 Interpreter.oz has *{Execution}* function.
+This function performs the execution on the semantic stack.

+3.2 The *{FindFreeVars}* function is used by the *{Execution}* for finding free variables in a statement for lexical scoping.